owena-b/pubmedia-board-diversity/README.md

   * `Grantee_Ownership_Report_Links.csv` --
   * `pubmedia-board-members-data.csv` --

-## Limitations
+## Limitations & Assumptions
 *[Back to top](#public-media-board-diversity)*

+Assumes board members put the same identity they would answer on the Census ...
+Limited to city/state of license, not true coverage area ...
+Excludes stations operated by other entities, but only includes licensees w/ their own boards

-## License
+## License & Credits

 **Credit:**
 [JeffPaine on GitHub](https://gist.github.com/JeffPaine/3083347) for a simple Python dictionary that translates state postal abbreviations into their full common names.

+This work attempts, as best it can, to adhere to the best practices of data journalism.
+We took inspiration from NPR Visuals' [best practices](https://github.com/nprapps/bestpractices) and The Baltimore Banner's README files, such as [this one](https://github.com/The-Baltimore-Banner/youth-gun-violence) on 2023 youth gun violence.